Brown-water navy: Vietnam War

 Brown-water river assault units were formalized in January 1967 with the 2nd Brigade, 9th Infantry Division arriving under the command of Major General William Fulton.
-Later that same year, in combination with US Navy Task Force 117 they formed the Mobile Riverine Force.
+Later that same year, in combination with U.S. Navy Task Force 116 & 117 they formed the Mobile Riverine Force.
 In 1970, for the last time since the Civil War, the Navy stood down the last of its brown-water navy units, as they were turned over to the South Vietnamese and Cambodian governments under the Vietnamization policy.